Manage committing whitespace changes

 - Pursue feasibility of instituting common source-code formatting

-#3 Updated by Eric Flumerfelt about 2 years ago
+#3 Updated by Eric Flumerfelt over 2 years ago

 I'm attaching two different .clang-format files.
 If we can agree on a standard .clang-format file to use for all repositories, we can then run clang-format at regular intervals and commit the resulting white-space changes.